Psycle/sensemaking-tools-prototype/README.md

-# Participation Project
+# Sensemaking Tools

 This repo is meant to help with sensemaking for voting tasks.
 Comment and vote data can be summarized and categorized.
-Please see https://jigsaw-code.github.io/participation-project for a full breakdown of available methods and types.
+Please see https://jigsaw-code.github.io/sensemaking-tools for a full breakdown of available methods and types.

 ## Setup